How many cat breeds are familiar to you? The Persian, the British Shorthair, and the Maine Coon are the first breeds that come to mind for me.

 Fédération Internationale Féline, which has 40 member organizations, recognizes 48 species.
 These breeds are divided into four categories.

-There are a few reasons different cat breed groups have varying criteria for qualifying breeds.
+Different cat breed groups have varying criteria for qualifying breeds for a few reasons.
 The general classification is the most straightforward explanation.

 Some registries won’t consider non-pedigreed cats because they can’t verify the breeds.
 They can’t verify their forefathers’ names beyond a certain number of generations.